AlessiaCicca/Beyond-AskQE/AskQE-NLI/README.md

 - *Neutral*: The hypothesis is neither entailed nor contradictory to the premise, meaning the translation may be ambiguous or unclear.

-This helps evaluate whether the translation retains the semantic meaning of the source answer or if there are discrepancies in meaning.
+This helps evaluate whether the translation retains the semantic meaning of the source senntence or if there are discrepancies in meaning.

 Here is an example: